CERIT-SC/echo2/README.md

 # ECHO 2

 This tool finds and corrects sequencing errors in DNA data.
-DNA sequencers introduce errors in sequenced data.
+DNA sequencers introduce errors in sequences.
 This tool aims to reduce as many of them as possible.

 Echo 2 is reimplementation of [ECHO Error Corrector][orig echo].